-Initialization is executed in accordance with the setting of bits CLR3 to CLR0 in the DDCSWR register.
-For details see section 16.2.8, DDC Switch Register (DDCSWR).
+Initialization is executed by (1) setting bits CLR3 to CLR0 in the DDCSWR register or (2) clearing the ICE bit.
+For details of settings for bits CLR3 to CLR0, see section 16.2.8, DDC Switch Register (DDCSWR).

-Scope of Initialization: The initialization executed by this function covers the following items:
+Scope of Initialization:

+The initialization executed by this function covers the following items: